flexera-public/policy_engine_training/10_debugging/README.md

 ]
 ```

 We see more or less the same thing we saw in the fpt run output.
-We know the values for the `category`, `id`, and `short_description` fields are derived from the "ds_list_policy_templates" datasource, since that's the datasource we're transforming with \_.map in the "js_policy_templates_with_lessons" script.
+We know the values for the "category", "id", and "short_description" fields are derived from the "ds_list_policy_templates" datasource, since that's the datasource we're transforming with \_.map in the "js_policy_templates_with_lessons" script.

 Let's take a look at the "datasource_ds_list_policy_templates.json" to see if the problem is with the data coming in.